-- Distributions up to the lesser of vested account balance or \$100,000 - Increased loan limits up to the lesser of 100% the vested account balance or \$100,000 - Loan repayment extension allowing payments to be deferred up to one year - Waivers of Required Minimum Distributions that would otherwise have been payable during 2020
+- Distributions up to the lesser of vested account balance or \$100,000 - Increased loan limits up to the lesser of 100% of the vested account balance or \$100,000 - Loan repayment extension allowing payments to be deferred up to one year - Waivers of Required Minimum Distributions that would otherwise have been payable during 2020

 The provisions of the CARES Act were effective and operationalized immediately, prior to amending the plan document.
-Plan management has adopted certain relief provisions included in the CARES Act.
+Plan management has adopted certain relief provisions included in the CARES Act, which were effective through December 31, 2020.